AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 To learn more about **[!DNL Import]** mode, please read the section on [previewing and importing a table](#preview).
 To learn more about **[!DNL DirectQuery]** mode, please read the section on [creating SQL statements](#create).

-## Use a custom queries to import a nested field
+## Manage nested objects in Power BI

-Power BI and other third party tools like Tableau do not currently allow users to import nested fields.
-A custom query can present a flattened view of nested data for use with Power BI analytics.
+Power BI and other third party tools like Tableau do not currently allow users to import nested objects such as Platform's XDM objects.
+Power BI does provide a custom query option you can use to create a flattened view of nested data.

 From the PostgreSQL database popover, select **[!UICONTROL Advanced options]** to enter a custom SQL query in the **[!UICONTROL SQL statement]** section.
 This query should flatten your JSON name-value pairs into a table format.